msalemcode/webvalidate/README.md

     - MaxCount
       - maximum number of items
       - valid: > MinCount
-        - can be comined with MinCount
+        - can be combined with MinCount
     - ForEach[JsonObject]
       - checks each json object in the array
-    - Objects[]
+      - JsonObject[]
         - validates object[index]
         - Index
           - Index of object to check
           - valid: >= 0
         - JsonObject
           - JsonObject definition to check
           - valid: JsonObject rules
   - JsonObject[]
     - valid: parses into json object
     - Field